The Homesteading Experience

 smoothed out pretty good.
 When I am sitting at idle it still

-ly, but once I give it some fuel it smooths out for
+misses badly, but once I give it some fuel it smooths out for

 the most part.
 When I first start the truck it smokes pretty